 From Rt Hon John Redwood MP

 "I was pleased to hear of the School Pastor initiative, designed to offer care and support for students.
 I wish the partnership between the school, local churches and the Ascension Trust every success with their project.
-I thank all those involved from the community for the time and effort they are giving to this idea.
-I am sorry I cannot be with you tonight, as I have Parliamentary business to attend to in Westminster”.
+I thank all those involved from the community for the time and effort they are giving to this idea.”

 From Rt Hon Alok Sharma MP